sbt/sbt-release/README.md

 ## Not all releases are created equal - Customizing the release process
 The release process can be customized to the project's needs.

   * Not using Git?
-Then strip it out.
+Then rip it out.
-  * Want to check for the existance of release notes at the start and then publish it with [posterous-sbt](https://github.com/n8han/posterous-sbt) at the end?
-Just add it.
+  * Want to check for the existance of release notes at the start of the release and then publish it with [posterous-sbt](https://github.com/n8han/posterous-sbt) at the end?
+Just add the release step.

 The release process is defined by [State](http://harrah.github.com/xsbt/latest/api/sbt/State.html) transformation functions (`State => State`), for which *sbt-release* defines the this case class: